 “We modest Belgians don’t mind the French claim.
 We know that fries are God’s gift to our people,” exclaims a website completely dedicated to the art form of Belgian fries making.

 You wouldn’t be the only one to mistake the French fries origin.
 ‘Fry ban targets wrong country’ went a Reuters headline at the height of the French product boycott in the US following its stance against the Iraqi conflict.

-“The chip is essentially regarded in Belgium as a culture, social strata and gender bridge: soul food,” says Paul Ilegems, curator of the Belgium Chip Museum on the second floor of Frietkot Max on Antwerp’s Groenplaats.
+“The chip is essentially, in Belgium, a culture, social strata, and gender bridge: soul food,” says Paul Ilegems, curator of the Belgium Chip Museum on the second floor of Frietkot Max on Antwerp’s Groenplaats.